kiva/backbone.siren/readme.md

     autoFetch: ''   // Will automatically fetch sub-entities if enabled.
 Can be set to 'linked' or 'all'.
 }
 ```

+## Extras

+### Backbone.Siren.Validate

+Backbone.Siren.Validate will automatically validate your Model's attributes.
+It does this by parsing your Siren object and expecting fields to follow the [Siren-Validation @todo submit spec + add link] spec.

+By Default, Siren.Validate will always validate on `save`, but only validate on `set` if `{validate: true}` is set in the options parameter.

+All standard actions/events will happen when validating a Backbone.Siren model. [http://backbonejs.org/#Model-validate]
+This means that .validate() won't return anything on success but will return a mapping of field name to [ValidityState](https://developer.mozilla.org/en-US/docs/DOM/ValidityState) objects on failure.

+### Backbone.Siren.FormView

+Backbone.Siren.FormView will generate a default form if passed a bbSiren Model (does not work with bbSiren Collections).

 ## Development